Ddystopia/rfcs/text/0000-local-default-generic-bounds-v2.md

 #![default_generic_bounds(?Forget, PartialEq)]
 ```

-The following example demonstrates how the compiler will understand the code. `PartialEq` is used just for an illustration purposes.
+The following example demonstrates how the compiler will understand the code. `PartialEq` is used just for illustration purposes.
 In reality, only a special set of traits would be allowed and would grow with new "breaking" traits, like `Forget`. `PartialEq` would not be one of them.

 ```rust
 #![default_generic_bounds(?Forget, PartialEq)]